aw-999/RISC-V-Team-13/Dominik_Hagmann_Statement.md

 <center> <img src= "images/Screenshot 2024-12-13 at 17.24.41.png" width = 800 length = 800>

+Image of the 5-stage Pipelined processor with Hazard Detection that I used as reference

 ## Pipeline

 From the start of the porject, I took over the work on implementing a 5-stage pipelined processor and hazard detection.
 I began by referencing the provided diagram since the single-cycle CPU was still under development at that point.
 As progress was made on the single-cycle CPU, I started working on a new top module that included the pipelined modules and changed variable names to keep consistency.